cristipufu/aspnetcore-redis-rate-limiting/README.md

 Set up a Redis backplane for Rate Limiting ASP.NET Core multi-node deployments.
 The library is build on top of the [built-in Rate Limiting support that's part of .NET 7](https://devblogs.microsoft.com/dotnet/announcing-rate-limiting-for-dotnet/).

+For more advanced use cases you can check out the [official documentation here](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?view=aspnetcore-7.0).

 # install
 ```xml